-Finally, the company takes a more conservative position when it comes to regulation.
-This means that they abide by KYC protocols and adhere to centralized regulators.
+Finally, the company takes a more conservative position regarding regulation.
+This means that they abide by KYC protocols and adhere to centralised regulators.
 They see it as the best way for the company’s continued expansion and growth.

 Visa has been a massive supporter of cryptocurrencies and blockchain projects over the last few years.
 The payment giant has collaborated with large crypto firms like Coinbase and Fold.

 Additionally, Visa has made its systems and services available to over 25 crypto wallets.
 They have also started the FastTrack program.
 This allows crypto-based companies to use their network to develop new crypto products and services.

 Visa has also started its crypto projects.
 These include developing white papers for Zether and Flyclient.
 They have also invested in Anchorage, a company that develops security frameworks for blockchains.

 Furthermore, Visa has contributed to the conversation about centralised digital assets, including central bank cryptocurrencies.
 They have provided insights on use cases for central bank crypto.
 The CBDC Policymaker Toolkit outlines their contribution.

 Visa has partnered with several crypto firms to provide debit cards to their users.
 The payment giant has contributed over $1 billion in volume with these cards in the crypto space.

 Finally, with the new Visa BlockFi credit card launch, it is making another stride toward bringing cryptocurrencies to the masses.
 While the card is aimed at crypto enthusiasts, it is a logical progression for BlockFi and Visa to enhance financial products and make them more appealing to non-crypto holders.